benvahaba/Bringoz/README.md

 # Bringoz
-front-end project displaying a list of drivers on google maps along with thier details, current location and tasks location.
+Front-end project displaying a list of drivers on google maps along with thier details, current location and tasks location.

-### Client  Side
 #### requirements:
 * Angular CLI version 13.3.0.